AILab-FOI/PRRI-TBS2026/README.md

 To play this campaign locally:

+Install the game Battle for wesnoth from their site or steam

+ Run the game once to create the Wesnoth folder under My Games

 1. Download the .zip file under code button
 2. Copy the folder `kronika/` into your Wesnoth add-ons directory (`[user]/Documents/My games/Wesnoth1.18/data/add-ons` or equivalent).
 3. Start Wesnoth and find *Slavenska kronika* in the Campaigns list.